 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the USEPA's Safe Drinking Water Hotline (1-800-426-4791).

-Under the 1974 Safe Drinking Water Act, the USEPA and the California Department of Public Health were charged with the responsibility of setting and implementing safe drinking water standards.
+Under the 1974 Safe Drinking Water Act, the United States Environmental Protection Agency and the California Department of Public Health were charged with the responsibility of setting and implementing safe drinking water standards.
 Congress reauthorized this act in 1996.
 One hundred compounds are now regulated; another 48 are subject to monitoring.
 Fortunately, only a small number have ever been detected in Fresno's water supply.

-What happens in Fresno if a well exceeds EPA or DHS standards?
+What happens in Fresno if a well exceeds EPA or DPH standards?

-In order to ensure that tap water is safe to drink, the USEPA and the California Department of Public Health (Department) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the State Department of Public Health (Department) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 Department regulations also establish limits for contaminants in bottled water that must provide the same protection for public health.

-If a well violates standards, it would be removed from service and an alternate water supply is provided.
+If a well violates standards, it would be removed from service.
 In the event a well exceeds standards but must stay in service, customers who receive water from that well would be directly notified by mail or by hand-delivered flyers.